OfficeDev/office-js-docs-pr/docs/publish/publish.md

 - Deployment to Mac platforms (iOS, iPad).
 - Deployment of COM/VSTO add-ins.

-To deploy Office 2013 and SharePoint Add-ins, use a [SharePoint add-in catalog](publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).
+To deploy SharePoint Add-ins or add-ins that target Office 2013, use a [SharePoint add-in catalog](publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).

 >**Important!** SharePoint add-in catalogs do not support add-in features that are implemented in the [VersionOverrides](../../reference/manifest/versionoverrides.md) node of the add-in manifest, such as [add-in commands](../design/add-in-commands.md).